 Gift giving

-Giving small gifts to business partners is considered polite and is fairly common.
+Giving small gifts to business partners is considered polite and is pretty standard.
 A traditional gift from the expat’s home country is usually a safe bet in a business context.
 Being invited to a colleague’s home is a special honour, and a gift of chocolates or wine is customary.
 Gifts are often opened in the presence of the giver.

 Gender equality